digitalspring/whitepaper/whitepaper.md

 the times the activation signals come in.]
 More specifically, he will strongly suppress any additional transmissions if the total number of transmissions exceeds a certain threshold.
 That is, while each of the
-$D-1$ peers would eventually receive the fragment from him after waiting long enough, Bob will single out a number of peers he will supply with incoming fragments preferably.
+$D-1$ peers he notified would eventually receive the fragment from him after waiting long enough^[Assuming they all requested the fragment from him.], Bob will single out a number of peers he will supply with incoming fragments preferably.
 He will also announce to each of the $D$ peers their respective priority such that they can optimize their position in the distribution graph accordingly.
 Hence, while $D$ might